9 Data Wrangling

 Uzbekistan 2019 87.3 ALLAGE FEMALE 2019 National Statistics Committee of the Republic of Uzbekistan 860 NOCITI _T C TRUE high

-But this can be combined with group_by() to return the top sales for each region:
+But this can be combined with by to return the top values for each sex:

 # return top 2 values per sex